International adoption: Health issues for families

 - Pack a few small age-appropriate toys and books to help engage your baby or child when you meet her, and to help keep her entertained for the trip home.

 - Learn as much as you can about your child’s medical history and those of his biological parents.
 Your ability to get this information may depend on the country you are in, and may be difficult or even impossible to get once the adoption process is completed.
 The following information will help you and your child’s doctor once you get back to Canada:

 - birth weight and gestational age (how long the pregnancy was),

-- information about previous medical care, and the results of any tests (keep in mind that test results and immunization records may not be reliable and may need to be repeated in Canada); and
+- previous medical care, including vaccination records and the results of any tests (keep in mind that test results and immunization records may not be reliable and may need to be repeated in Canada),

 - Remember that the information you get may be inaccurate.
 Even birth dates have been known to be incorrect.
 Even a few months difference can make a difference when evaluating the developmental progress of a toddler.

 - Gather and save information that may be suitable for a memory book or box that you can share with your child when she is older.

 When you bring your child home